 - See above.
 We just don’t have the time to comment on individual submissions.
 We wish we could.

 - We have a volunteer crew of about twenty-five readers.
 All of our readers have an extensive background in the literary arts and most have advanced degrees in English or writing or both.
 They are put through a grueling gauntlet before being offered a position.
 Submissions are also read by our editorial interns, who hold an equally competitive position and are extensively vetted.
 Finally, most of the magazine’s editorial staff read submissions on an ongoing basis, as well.

-Tin House Theme IssuesWe accept submissions September 4 through May 31, and, as always, our summer and winter issues are not themed (see below for the inevitable exception to the rule).
-We consider each submission for all upcoming issues regardless of theme, however, please feel free to make a note in your cover letter if you wish to be considered for a particular theme.
+Tin House Theme IssuesWe accept submissions September 1 through May 31, and, as always, our summer and winter issues are not themed.
+We consider each submission for all upcoming issues regardless of theme.
+If you wish to be considered for a particular theme, please make a note in your cover letter.
 We have provided suggested deadlines for each theme issue, but please be aware that these fill up fast, so get your theme-issue submissions in as soon as possible.
-Tin House is now reading for our Spring, 2014 issue, inspired by Nabokov’s famous title SPEAK, MEMORY.
-What is memory?
-How does it work?
-Reliable, unreliable, manipulated, historical, contradictory—we’re looking for fiction, poetry, interviews, essays, and memoirs revolving around memory.
-From pure speculation to hard cognitive science, we’re open and curious.
-The issue will be on stands March 1, 2014.
-The deadline for online submissions is May 31, 2013.
-We’re also reading for our open, non-themed Winter, 2013 issue.
-On stands December 1, 2013.
-The dead line for online submissions is May 31.

 Curious to see what else is going on at Tin House?
 Find out by visiting us at our always flowing blog, The Open Bar.